WanderingSpaceThinker/nonexistence/_posts/2021-07-26-The-cruel-necessity-of-evil.md

 ## <ins>Conclusion:</ins>

-Abolishing evil is a noble but unobtainable goal, if we could, it would be beneficial but also lead to losing valuable skills and knowledge regarding our defenses against nefarious acts.
+Abolishing evil is a noble but unattainable goal, if we could, it would be beneficial but also lead to losing valuable skills and knowledge regarding our defenses against nefarious acts.

 Hopefully, we may mitigate this issue by having preventive measures and replicating a bounty system *à la* white hats.
 Note, the main purpose of these measures is to prepare society against harmful events and identify security flaws.
 It means they could (and should) be implemented right now.